 Dr. Sriaroon is the medical director of the outpatient USF Allergy/Immunology clinic at Johns Hopkins All Children’s Hospital and the director of the USF Pediatric Allergy/Immunology fellowship training program.
+She is also the medical director of the Johns Hopkins All Children's Food Allergy Clinic.
 She is an associate professor of internal medicine and pediatrics at the University of South Florida (USF) Morsani College of Medicine.

 Dr. Sriaroon sees patients with various allergic and immunologic conditions and teaches medical students, residents and fellows.
 She has been invited to give presentations nationally and internationally.
 Her clinical and research interests include food allergy and primary antibody immunodeficiency.
 She has authored several peer-reviewed articles and has ongoing clinical trials on food allergy and immunoglobulin therapy.
 Currently, Dr. Sriaroon serves as USF site director of Food Allergy Research & Education (FARE) Clinical Network.